superlinked/VectorHub/docs/articles/multi-attribute-semantic-search.md

 | Luminoth       | 0.052457 | -0.068144 | 0.164884 | 0.149196 |
 | Zephyr Dancer  | 0.050741 | -0.079734 | 0.165449 | 0.136456 |

-The negative score in the `habitat` attribute indicates a down-weighting, reflecting our intention to de-emphasize `habitat` similarity in this particular query.
+Our monsters' negative `habitat` scores result from our intentional down-weighting to de-emphasize `habitat` in this query.

-Both Luminoth and Zephyr Dancer maintain strong `behavior` scores comparable to Harmonic Coral, indicating similar behavioral traits.
+Both Luminoth and Zephyr Dancer have relatively strong `behavior` scores, indicating their behavioral similarity to Harmonic Coral.
 Their `look` scores are positive but lower, reflecting some visual similarities while still maintaining distinct appearances.
 The negative `habitat` scores emphasize their different living environments compared to Harmonic Coral.

-This weighting strategy effectively surfaces monsters that share key behavioral characteristics with Harmonic Coral while allowing for diversity in habitat and appearance.
-By adjusting the `look_weight`, we ensured that visual similarities are present but not overly dominant, resulting in a more nuanced and relevant set of search results.
+Our strategy of downweighting `habitat_weight` to -1.0 and `look_weight` to 0.5 but keeping `behavior_weight` at 1.0 proves effective in surfacing monsters that share key behavioral characteristics with Harmonic Coral while allowing for great diversity in environment and less but some diversity in appearance.

 ## Conclusion